top of page

 Group members attend meetings at no extra charge.
 Annual membership is £8 for individuals and £14 for couples/ families.
 Half-fees are charged for new members joining from September.
 New members are welcome to join at any of the meetings.

-Non-members are asked to pay £3 on the door at each meeting; and to consider a donation for the village walk.
+Non-members are asked to pay £3 on the door at each meeting, which includes light refreshments after the talk; and to consider a donation for the village walk.

 Subscribe now to get notified of every new post!